prkumar/uplink/CONTRIBUTING.rst

     $ pre-commit install

-We strongly encourage using a virtualenv_ :)
+We strongly encourage using a virtualenv_.

 .. _virtualenv: https://virtualenv.pypa.io/en/stable/